SAP Fiori for SAP S/4HANA – New Rapid Content Activation on S/4HANA 1909, 1809 & 1709 – Part 4 – Customize & Transport

 - Refer to SAP Note 2648554 – Creation of front-end roles for SAP Fiori launchpad

-- Once you are happy your custom catalogs are working as you want them, if there are Fiori apps you activated that you won’t use at all, you can choose to deactivate the ICF nodes in transaction SICF, and the OData Services in transaction /IWFND/MAINT_SERVICE
+Note: If you need to deactivate any apps you can deactivate the ICF nodes in transaction SICF, and the OData Services in transaction /IWFND/MAINT_SERVICE

 If you decide your business roles need to be very different from the delivered SAP Business Roles, then you can use an alternative approach to activate only what you need.
 The best alternative is to use the existing task lists SAP_BASIS_ACTIVATE_ICF_NODES and SAP_GATEWAY_ACTIVATE_ODATA_SRV as discussed in Fiori for S/4HANA – Basic Configuration with help of task lists

 To minimize issues, make sure you include both the apps you want and any dependencies or related apps as described in Fiori for S/4HANA – Adding related apps in the Fiori Apps library

 Fiori app activations typically consist of only a few objects that are relevant for transport:

 - ICF nodes – This is the launch entry point for each app and needs to be activated in each system.
 There is typically 1 x ICF node per Fiori app.

 - OData Services – These are the heart of the app, they perform Create, Read, Update, Delete, and any other backend activity that your app triggers.
 There can be 1 or several OData Services per Fiori app.

 NOTE: These are in addition to the Fiori app source code and Fiori catalogs that are explicitly assigned to transport requests as part of the installation and catalog configuration process.
 Also note that some apps can have additional functional configuration (check the App Documentation for each app), such configuration is also saved to explicit transport requests as part of completing the configuration.